V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ### SKR Bin

-You have three options of firmware for the exact board, driver, screen package as sold in the V1 store.
+You have options of firmware for the exact board, driver, screen package as sold in the V1 store.

 * V1CNC_SkrPro_2209-****** Ready for series wiring on any CNC build.
 * V1CNC_SkrPro_Dual_2209-****** Ready for dual end stops on an MPCNC (X & Y axes).
 * V1CNC_SkrPro_DualLR_2209-****** Ready for dual end stops on a LowRider CNC (Y & Z axes).

 When you unzip the file you have a .bin file.
 Rename to FIRMWARE.bin and save it to the MicroSD for the SKR Pro board.
 Make sure to unplug both grey exp1/2 cables for the screen before proceeding.
 Insert the MicroSD back into the control board, reset, and the board will flash a few green LED's for a second or two.
 The board now has new firmware (seriously that easy).